KJMazely/CSCI3110PROJECT/README.md

 - Name: John Doe
 - Submission confirms the reservation.

-6. **Verifying & Cancelling Reservations**
+8. **Verifying & Cancelling Reservations**

 (Customer Side)
-- Click Vehicles — your reserved car should no longer appear (reset filters if needed).
+- Click Vehicles — your reserved car should no longer appear (reset filters).
 - Click Profile (next to Logout) to view and Cancel your reservation.

 (Admin side)
-- Click Admin > Reservations to see all bookings.
+- Click Admin panel and Reservations to see all bookings.
 - Click Delete on any reservation to remove it and free up the vehicle.

-7. **Business Inquiries**

-- On any Details page, submit the Contact Us form.
-- As Admin, go to Admin > Business Inquiries to review submitted messages.

-8. **Statistics Dashboard**
+9. **Statistics Dashboard**

 - Click Home > Statistics to view:
 - Total Vehicles